jd-coderepos/proc-tm/README.md

 #### Citation

-This work is published in the Proceedings of the [12th Knowledge Capture Conference (K-CAP 2023)](https://www.k-cap.org/2023/) as a research paper.
-If you find this resource useful, please consider citing our work.
+Our work is published as a research paper in the [12th Knowledge Capture Conference (K-CAP 2023)](https://www.k-cap.org/2023/) proceedings.
+If you find this resource helpful, we’d be grateful if you could cite our work!

 ```commandline
 @inproceedings{10.1145/3587259.3627572,